Cleaning instructions for ATMOS 41 funnel and downspout

-METER suggests checking the condition of the ATMOS 41 annually, and more frequently when needed.
+METER suggests checking the condition of the ATMOS 41 weather station annually, and more frequently when needed.
 For example, the pyranometer sensor needs more frequent checking.
 The instructions below are guidelines for cleaning the ATMOS 41 funnel and downspout, pyranometer sensor, sonic anemometer, and body.
 Consult the manual for more information.